canonical/charm-lldpd/README.md

 # Usage

-Step by step instructions on using the charm:
+Start by installing the lldpd charm and relating it to another application:

 juju deploy lldpd